sep/sama/README.md

 ## Installation

 Pre-compiled binaries are not provided.
-To compile, the .NET Core 2.0 (preview 2 or above) SDK needs to be installed.
+To compile, the .NET Core 2.0 SDK needs to be installed.
 After that, simply running `dotnet publish` should be enough to perform a basic compilation.

 Due to the current status of .NET Core's support for the Raspberry Pi, there is a helper batch file (`publish-rpi.bat`) provided to ease the compilation process.